New Mexico

 ReferenceBrock Canyon Hot Springs - Hot Springs in New Mexico

 This is one of the least known hot springs introduced in this blog.
 It is located deep in the mountains, dotted with abandoned mines.
 Remains of World War II?
-This time, I will follow the Gila River, which flows out of Gila National Forest to the west, and go upstream. ...
+This time, I will follow the Gila River, which flows out ...

 The road surface was rough, so a vehicle with high road clearance is recommended.